EDMdesigner/EDMdesigner-API-Doc/README.md

 Or it can be an error object:
   - err Description of the error {String} or an error code {Number}.

 ___

+### List Structures
+List your structures.
+If you want to know what exactly a structure is good for, please read the [dynamic element structure](#dynamic-element-structure) part of the documentation.

+#####Type
+  + GET

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/listDynamicElemStructure

+####Answer:
+An object with the followinf property:
+  - result {Array} The list of your structures.

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Delete Structure
+Delete one specified structure.
+Please note that if you delete a structure then every template and data which belong to it __will be deleted__ too.
+THis process can take a very long time!
+If you want to know what exactly a structure is good for, please read the [dynamic element structure](#dynamic-element-structure) part of the documentation.

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/deleteDynamicElemStructure

+#### Parameters (you should post):
+   * id {String} The id of the structure you want to delete

+####Answer:
+An object with the followinf property:
+  - deleted {object} The structure you deleted

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Add structures to everyone
+You can assign structures to all of your users.
+If you do so, then each of your user will be able to use the given structures.
+If you want to know what exactly a structure is good for, please read the [dynamic element structure](#dynamic-element-structure) part of the documentation.

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/addStructures

+#### Parameters (you should post):
+   * structureId {Array} It should contain the ids of the structures you want to assign to all of your users.

+####Answer:
+An object containing two arrays:
+  - fails {Array} It contains objects with the following properties:
+    - item {Object} The structure which cannot be assigned
+    - text {String} The reason why it cannot be assigned
+  - saved {Array} It contains the objects of the successfully saved structures

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Add templates to everyone
+You can assign templates to all of your users.
+If you do so, then each of your user will be able to use the given templates.
+If you want to know what exactly a template is good for, please read the [dynamic element template](#dynamic-element-template) part of the documentation.

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/addTemplates

+#### Parameters (you should post):
+  * templates {Array} It should contain template objects.
+A template object should look like the following:
+    * id {String} If you do not give any id then we will generate one.
+    * label {Object} /REQUIRED/ It should contain "language code - title" pairs.
+Please note that the 'en' language code will be the default label!
+If you do not give any en version then we will generate one.
+    * doc {Object} /REQUIRED/ Json document ([see more](#json-document-descriptors))
+    * structureId {String} /REQUIRED/ The id of the structure which the template belongs to.

+####Answer:
+An object containing two arrays:
+  - fails {Array} It contains objects with the following properties:
+    - item {Object} The template which cannot be created
+    - text {String} The reason why it cannot be created
+  - saved {Array} It contains the objects of the successfully saved templates

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

 ##User routes